 This is just a quick comparison between two of the most popular networks.
 This list is not exhaustive, of course.
 There are many other social networks such as Pinterest (which is on the up), Twitter, Snapchat (and more) to take into account.

 It’s all about finding out about the differences and specific nature of each social network and to ensure you are investing the lion’s share of your budget in the one which is best adapted to your company and your goals.

 Once you know a little more about your competitors, the networks to prioritise, and the type of campaigns to implement, it’s time to move on to the planning phase.

 This point may seem to be simply a comfort element to respect your deadlines, but in fact it is more important than it seems.

 By fixing objectives, you measure the success of your campaigns and can readjust them according to your needs.

-If it is possible for you to do so and you wish to ensure that you don’t exceed your budget, opt to cap your spending.
+If you want to ensure that you don’t exceed your budget, opt to cap your spending.
 Facebook and Instagram, for example, both allow you to cap your expenditure by campaign or by account.

 In the first case, this means that when the maximum budget you are prepared to spend has been reached, your campaign will end automatically.

 If you opt for capping by account, this means that you have defined a maximum budget which cannot be exceeded across all of your campaigns for a given period.